Redefining Readiness from the Inside Out:

 Convent & Stuart Hall Schools of the Sacred Heart, San Francisco, CA

-Saveri Consulting and the Convent and Stuart Hall Schools of the Sacred Heart in San Francisco are convening a group of forward thinking independent school leaders on October 8-10, 2017 to explore the intersection of digital automation, work, and notions of “readiness.”
+Saveri Consulting and the Convent and Stuart Hall Schools of the Sacred Heart in San Francisco are convening a group of forward thinking independent school leaders on January 25-26, 2018 to explore the intersection of digital automation, work, and career-life readiness.

-The workshop is designed for heads of school, senior administration, trustees, and pioneering faculty who are interested in challenging assumptions and in bold views of education.
-The cost is $1,350 per participant for teams of 2-4 people.
+The workshop is designed for heads of school, senior administration, trustees, and pioneering faculty who are interested in challenging assumptions and accelerating bold, generative thinking about education and their school’s future.
+The cost is $1,250 per participant for teams of 2-4 people.

 Already we see estimates for significant job displacement in traditional blue collar industries such as trucking and warehousing, but also in professional and highly skilled fields such as medical diagnostics, journalism, and even software development.
 A 2013 Oxford University study reports that 47% of jobs are at risk of being automated by 2025.